biologist79/ESPuino/README.md

 Most of them can be ordered cheaper directly in China.
 It's just a give an short impression of the hardware; feel free to order where ever you want to.
 These are not affiliate-links.

 ## Getting Started
-I recommend Microsoft's [Visual Studio Code](https://code.visualstudio.com/) alongside with [Platformio Plugin](https://platformio.org/install/ide?install=vscode).
+I recommend Microsoft's [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) alongside with [Platformio Plugin](https://platformio.org/install/ide?install=vscode).
 Since my project on Github contains [platformio.ini](platformio.ini), libraries used should be fetched automatically.
-Please note: if you use another ESP32-develboard (Lolin32 e.g.) you might have to change "env:" in platformio.ini to the corresponding value.
+Please note: if you use another ESP32-develboard (different to Lolin32) you might have to change "env:" in platformio.ini to the corresponding value.
 Documentation can be found [here](https://docs.platformio.org/en/latest/projectconf.html).
 After that it might be necessary to adjust the names of the GPIO-pins in the upper #define-section of my code.
 In the upper section of main.cpp you can specify the modules that should be compiled into the code.
 Please note: if MQTT is enabled it's still possible to deactivate it via webgui.